A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Quantum Harmonic Balance Approach to the Diagrammatic Perturbation Method

 and with each diagram evaluated explicitly the above equation reads

-Up to now, we have introduced the bare diagrams by diagrammatically solving \cref{eq:eom-phase-expand} with two simplifications.
-First, we consider the specific case of $\text{Sta}(\cl\eta) =0$, in which \cref{eq:eom-phase-expand} translates to the diagrammatic form in \cref{eq:eom-diagram-a}.
-Second, we solve \cref{eq:eom-diagram-a} without considering the last two terms.
-In this simplified case, \cref{eq:eom-diagram-a} is viewed as a feedback link producing bare diagrams.
-At each iterative order, the multinomial expansions in the right-hand side generate diagrams, among which the time-independent and fast oscillating ones contribute to \DiaGamma{-8} and \tikzpic{-11}{figsv5_small/notation/idt_eta_small.pdf} in the left-hand side, respectively.
-Meanwhile, the latter produces off-resonant excitations \tikzpic{-11}{figsv5_small/notation/eta_small.pdf} that feed back to mixing processes at higher orders.
-As the iteration proceeds, the generated diagrams are of the same type as those in \cref{eq:eom-diagram-order1,eq:order2-term1}, but they involve more and more cascaded mixers.
-In the notion of graph theory, these bare diagrams in the unexpanded form\footnote{When an diagram is expressed in its expanded form, e.g. as in the right-hand side of \cref{eq:order2-term1-unabridged}, the underlying graph of a classical diagram is a rooted tree while that of a quantum diagram contains one or more loops.} share a simple graphical structure of \textit{rooted trees} (see \cref{app:gloss} for the exact definition).
-The root vertex in the tree is the output of the entire diagram indicated by \!\!\tikzpic{-9}{figsv5_small/notation/eiwt.pdf}, the internal vertices are the mixers, the external edges are oscillator or drive excitations, and the internal edges are the propagators of off-resonant excitations.
+Up to now, we have introduced the bare diagrams by iteratively solving \cref{eq:sc-diagram} at the first two orders.
+At each iteration, the multinomial expansions in the right-hand side of \cref{eq:sc-diagram-Gamma,eq:sc-diagram-M} generate mixing diagrams, among which the ones at frequency $\omega_o^\prime$ and those not contribute to \!\tikzpic{-10.5}{figsv6_small/notation/Gamma_small.pdf} ($\cl\Gamma$) and \tikzpic{-10}{figsv6_small/notation/M_small.pdf} ($\cl M$) in the left-hand side, respectively.
+With \!\tikzpic{-10.5}{figsv6_small/notation/Gamma_small.pdf} ($\cl\Gamma$) determined, the effective Hamiltonian \tikzpic{-10}{figsv6_small/notation/K_small_h.pdf} ($\cl K$) can be computed via \cref{eq:sc-diagram-K}, which to leading order is \tikzpic{-10}{figsv6_small/notation/K_bare_small_h.pdf} ($\int d\clu A^*e^{i\omega_o^\prime t}\cl\Gamma$).
+Meanwhile, the diagram \tikzpic{-10}{figsv6_small/notation/M_small.pdf} ($\cl M$) at this order will produce off-resonant excitations following \cref{eq:sc-diagram-mu}, which to leading order are the bare ones \!\tikzpic{-10}{figsv6_small/notation/eta_bare_small}~($e^{-i\omega_o^\prime t}\int dt e^{i\omega_o^\prime t}\cl M$) and \!\tikzpic{-10}{figsv6_small/notation/etas_bare_small}~($e^{i\omega_o^\prime t}\int dt e^{-i\omega_o^\prime t}\cl M^*$).

-In the rest of the section, we develop the diagrams corresponding to the full solution of \cref{eq:eom-phase-expand} without the aforementioned two simplifications.
-Remarkably, these diagrams can be organized in the form of \textit{dressed diagrams} that share the same graphical structure, i.e. the rooted tree, as the bare ones.
-The only difference between them is that, in dressed diagrams, the off-resonant and resonant excitations are dressed in a way similar to Feynman diagrams.
+As the iteration proceeds, the off-resonant excitations at lower order feeds back to the mixing processes at higher order, and the generated diagrams are of the same type as those in \cref{eq:eom-diagram-order1,eq:order2-term1} but involving more and more cascaded mixers.
+In the notation of graph theory, these bare diagrams in the unexpanded form\footnote{When an diagram is expressed in its expanded form, e.g. as in the right-hand side of \cref{eq:order2-term1-unabridged}, the underlying graph of a classical diagram is a rooted tree while that of a quantum diagram contains one or more loops.} share a simple graphical structure of \textit{rooted trees} (see \cref{app:gloss} for the exact definition).
+The root vertex in the tree is the output of the entire diagram, the internal vertices are the mixers, the external edges are drive excitations or bare resonant excitations, and the internal edges are the propagators of off-resonant excitations.